Kyriosity/read-write/README+/software/mngmnt/README.md

 + increases code quality and decreases errors,
 + automates routines.

-And not because it's based on trends or chosen methodology.
+And not because chosen methodologies and tools are on trend.

 ### Technical advantages expected